 Despite this low risk, the Port takes appropriate actions to help its region prevent and respond to the increasing risk of wildfires.
 In its role as a public agency, the Port closely coordinates with other local safety and emergency officials to help protect against fires and respond to emergencies.
 In its role as a utility, the Port follows all applicable design, construction, operation, and maintenance requirements that reduce safety risks associated with its system.
 This Utility Wildfire Mitigation Plan describes the safety-related measures that the Port follows to reduce its risk of causing wildfires.

 C. CONTEXT SETTING INFORMATION

-WSAB requested that POUs provide an informational table to assist the Staff and Board member in understanding the unique characteristics of each POU.
+The following informational table is provided to assist the Wildfire Safety Advisory Board (WSAB) members and staff in understanding the unique characteristics of the Port.